SS209500/Assignments/README.md

 # Assignments
-This is the doselect Assignment repository
+Hello!
+I am Surya S and this is my doselect repository.

 Group 1